-Compliance with applicable laws and internal rules and principles is binding for all Munich Re (Group) staff.
-To ensure compliant conduct, we have created Group-wide rules, minimum compliance requirements and suitable information and documentation systems as prevention and monitoring measures.
+Compliance with applicable laws and internal standards is binding for all Munich Re (Group) employees.
+To ensure compliant conduct, we have created Group-wide minimum compliance requirements and suitable prevention and monitoring measures.

 Each individual employee at Munich Re (Group) is responsible for compliance.
-On the basis of our Code of Conduct and additional self-commitments for responsible behaviour, all staff are obliged to act in an ethical and reliable manner.
+On the basis of the Munich Re (Group) Code of Conduct and additional (self-)commitments for responsible behaviour, all employees are obliged to act in an ethical and reliable manner.
 In doing so, they are to avoid any activity that might harm Munich Re (Group), and are to take business decisions in compliance with legal provisions, supervisory regulations and internal rules.
 Our managers have a special responsibility to integrate compliance as a fundamental component into the business processes.
 They have a role model function for their staff and the obligation to ensure that all actions within their area of responsibility comply with the law, statutes and internal rules.
-All staff receive the Code of Conduct and additional self-commitments for responsible behaviour.
-Also, an e-learning programme has been developed and made available to for all staff.
+All employees receive the Code of Conduct and additional (self-)commitments for responsible behaviour, and complete an e-learning program on the Code of Conduct.

 Group-wide Compliance Management System (CMS)

 Munich Re (Group) has developed a Compliance Management System (CMS) that is based on external standards and has been carefully tailored to Munich Re (Group) characteristics.
 The CMS is the methodological framework for the structured implementation of the early warning, risk control, advisory, and monitoring functions within Munich Re (Group).

 The CMS is designed

 - to prevent the violation of external and internal requirements by implementing norms and regulations, communication, training and advising of management and employees (Prevent);